 Grobet USA is the distributor of Vallorbe files in the U.S. Their catalog of files can be found here.

-There were many different files produced in the past, sometimes them can be found in new condition.
-They become other shapes in the arsenal.
-Below are several new-old-stock escapment files, a cut 6 equalling file, and rounding-off file (with safety), and an escape wheel rim finishing file (with safety).
+I found some unusual files when rifling through an second hand tool dealer's stand.
+They become other shapes in the arsenal. and included a small cut 6 equalling file, and rounding-off file (with safety), and an escape wheel rim finishing file (with safety).

 Large Burnishing File

 Related to metal files are stone files or slips.
 These are abrasive stones formed into various shapes and can be used to smooth parts or cutting tools.
 Shown are the assortment of slips included in a kit offered by Norton Abrasives and includes the basic shapes in both hard Arkansas and India oilstone.
 Composed of Ultra Fine Hard Arkansas

 HF13, HF43, HF113, HF813, HF873, and Fine India FF14, FF44, FF114, FF214, FF724.

 Closely related to the stone slips above is a set of 'midget' stone files made from synthetic ruby, actually an engineered ceramic composed of aluminum and chromium oxides.
 The particle size is specified as 10 micron.
 They are often referred to as Degussit stones.
 They are manufactured in Mannheim, Germany, and I found them at Gesswein.
 Information on the midget files and material can be found here FRIALIT-DEGUSSIT.
 The set includes a pin vise for holding the smaller sizes, and 11 different stones in various shapes and sizes (see the web link above or section from their catalog below).
 The tiny size and very fine grit makes them very useful for getting into very tight spaces for final finishing.